 Lady Judge was appointed Chairman of the Pension Protection Fund in April 2010, with the appointment taking effect in July.
-It is for an initial period of three years.
+She was re-appointed for a further three-year term in July 2013.

 Lady Judge has held senior executive and advisory appointments in law, finance, industry, public service, the arts and academic life in the UK, US and Asia.

 After gaining academic honours in law in the United States, she specialised in corporate and financial transactions as a partner in a major US law firm.
 In 1980 Lady Judge was appointed by the President as the youngest-ever Commissioner of the US Securities and Exchange Commission and initiated reforms to open the US capital markets to overseas investors and facilitate Americans investing in foreign securities.